Wendy Sue Harper

 Northeast Organic Farming Association of VT - Winter Conference:

-Creating Resilient Soils in your Garden-2018.
+Winter Garden Planning for Summer Success-2020.
+Symphony of the Soil and Creating Resilient Soils in your Garden-2018.
 Symphony of the Soil Q&A-2016.
 Your First Organic Inspection and Easy Great Compost-2015.
 Creating a Biodiverse Garden and Soil Chemistry Q&A-2014.
 Easy Cool Composting for Busy Gardeners: A Bag-and-Bin Compost System that Works and Soil OM Q&A-2012.

 NOFA-VT Summer Workshop Series: Creating Habitat for Pollinators and Beneficial Insects with Marijke Niles-2014.